How Long Does It Take to Get a Black Belt in Judo?

 Learn Judo When Not at the Gym (With Instructionals, Drilling with a Partner, Solo Drills)

-When it comes to judo, progressing into a black belter is a great achievement.
+When it comes to judo, progressing into a black belt is a great achievement.
 But, the work doesn’t stop at the gym.
 You can advance faster into the black belt if you put in the work outside of gym hours.

 You can still learn judo at home with learning materials such as video instructionals.
 It’s also important to have a partner to drill with.
 Drilling with a partner will help you learn the techniques correctly and ensure that you are using them properly.
 However, solo drills will also help you improve your Judo skills on your own.